Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Numerical Method for Solving Nominal and Robust Collision-Avoidance OCPs

 \subsection{{Robust Collision-Avoidance Optimal Control}}

 This subsection presents a numerical method for solving the robust \gls{ocp}~\eqref{eq:robust-ocp-def-wReformulation}.
-Compared to the nominal~\gls{ocp}, the robust~\gls{ocp} exhibits greater computational complexity due to the inclusion of the uncertainty matrices in its optimization variables.
-As presented in Section~\ref{sec:zoRO-preliminary}, the \gls{zoro} method~\cite{Feng2020Adjoint, Zanelli2021zoRO} mitigates this complexity by alternating between a forward simulation of the uncertainty dynamics and solving a nominal \gls{ocp} with its constraints tightened by fixed backoffs.

-In this work, we adopt the \gls{zoro} method and update the uncertainty matrices in a zero-order fashion.
+We adopt the \gls{zoro} method (see Section~\ref{sec:zoRO-preliminary}) and update the uncertainty matrices in a zero-order fashion to mitigate the complexity introduced by modeling the uncertainty dynamics in the \gls{ocp}.
 The constraints in the subproblems of the \gls{zoro} iteration take the form of

 where ${x}^{(j)}_k$ and $\Sigma_{k}^{(j)}$ denote the state variables and the uncertainty shape matrices at the current iteration $j$, respectively.
-Analogous to the tightened nominal \gls{ocp}, our subproblem treats the uncertainty matrices as parameters and uses fixed backoffs.
-However, while the tightened nominal \gls{ocp} is an \gls{nlp} problem, our subproblem is an \gls{sip} problem: infinitely many constraints per obstacle are imposed, and the number of obstacles is considerable.
+Analogous to the standard \gls{zoro} method, our subproblem treats uncertainty matrices as parameters and uses fixed backoffs.
+However, while the subproblem in the standard \gls{zoro} method is an \gls{nlp} problem, our subproblem involves infinitely many constraints per obstacle and a large obstacle set.
+To address this, we apply local reduction and external active-set methods as in the nominal case.
+The locally-reduced, linearized robust collision-avoidance constraint is given by

-To address the challenges posed by the infinite constraints and the large number of obstacles, we employ the local reduction and external active-set method, similar to the approach used in solving the nominal~\gls{ocp}.
-For the formulation of the locally-reduced robust collision-avoidance constraints, the linearized constraint is given by

 where ${x}^{(j, m)}_k$ denote the state variables at the outer \gls{zoro} iteration $j$ and the inner iteration $m$.
 As in solving the nominal \gls{ocp}, the derivatives can be straightforwardly computed without computing the sensitivities of the lower-level maximizers $\gammaShape^*$ and $\gammaTransNoise^*$ with respect to $x_k$.